Digital invoice vs electronic invoice

 Electronic invoicing is ultimately not an end in itself, but a means of achieving a goal.
 The sending party is assured that the invoice will reach the right person faster, at lower costs.
 The ultimate goal of a recipient is to book a purchase invoice with as few human actions as possible.
 The medium an invoice uses to travel between organizations and the way that it is processed is of no concern if it happens quickly and without error.

 The benefits of an e-invoice are negligible or non-existent for the recipient without a smart system that automates invoice processing.
 That is when the real benefits of e-invoicing become apparent.

 - Speed.
 No more paper flow;

 Want to know more about the benefits for your organization?
 Read our Invoice Processing 2.0 white paper.

 Modern invoice processing comes in a variety of shapes and sizes.
-Our invoicing maturity model is based on 20 years' experience of implementing invoice processing software.
-It's an insight for us, but you can use it to measure your invoice maturity with your peers.
+This white paper is based on our own insight that you can use to measure your invoice maturity against your peers.